 7. These principles are intended to assist governments in the establishment and use of sampling and testing procedures for determining, on a scientific basis, whether foods in international trade are in compliance with particular specifications.
 Compliance with these principles will also assist in avoiding potential disputes.

-8. These principles do not :

-a) address other uses of sampling and testing;

-b) address other means of establishing that foods in trade meet specifications;

-c) give guidance on choosing appropriate levels of Consumers’ Risk and Producers’ Risk.
+8. Other means of establishing whether foods in trade meet specifications are addressed in CCFICS and Codex commodity committees.
+A context of risk management in which to consider A framework for choosing acceptable probabilities of wrongly accepting or wrongly rejecting a lot or consignment is addressed provided by CCFICS and CCGP.

 SECTION 3 - DEFINITIONS